Slick Shoes: Post-2017

 Their first show back together took place at Schooner's in Lancaster, CA in December, 2007, with their last show at the Key Club in Hollywood, CA on April 10, 2008.

 The band has been inactive since early 2008, but in October 2011, the band created an official Facebook page.
-On December 11, 2011, the band announced a comeback show on March 17, 2012 at Chain Reaction in Anaheim, California.
+On December 11, 2011, the band announced a comeback show on March 17, 2012, at Chain Reaction in Anaheim, California.

 On February 17–18, Slick Shoes did a two night stand in Dallas Texas at the legendary Tree's Venue.

 As of early 2017 Slick Shoes is back in action with original "Rusty" line up (as well as Jonah from the Far from Nowhere Era).
 They are playing select shows through the year and are currently writing and rehearsing new material.

 On August 18, 2018, Slick Shoes headlined a show at the House of Blues Anaheim Parish Room.
 They announced that the show was being recorded for their first live album.

 October 24, 2019, Slick Shoes Announced they were rejoining Tooth and Nail Records with "Broadcasting Live" and a new album, "Rotation & Frequency", released in September 2020.

 Style and influences

-Slick Shoes has been described as punk rock, pop punk, and skate punk.Blink-182 and Green Day.
+Slick Shoes has been described as punk rock, pop punk, and skate punk in the vein of Blink-182 and Green Day.
 The band's influences include Germs, Descendents, Lagwagon, Angelic Upstarts and Circle Jerks.

 The name comes from the 1985 movie The Goonies.
-In the film, Richard "Data" Wang (played by Jonathan Ke Huy Quan says "I got a great idea you guys: Slick shoes."
+In the film, Richard "Data" Wang (played by Jonathan Ke Huy Quan) says, "I got a great idea you guys: Slick shoes."
 They reply, in unison, "Slick shoes?
 Are you crazy?"
 The clip is the intro to the first song on the first Slick Shoes album.